AlexBoa45/FC_Custom_Board_Ardupilot/README.md

 This repository contains all the documentation developed during the TFM.
 All the design has been developed in Altium.
 BOM, CPL, Gerber, Master thesis and additional files can be found in this repository.

-***IMPORTANT: TFM Schematics, BOM contain old HSE clock (incompatible with Ardupilot), functional flight controller version carries ASEMB-24.000MHZ-LC-T HSE clock, not SIT1602-22-33E-26.000000D.
+***IMPORTANT: TFM.pdf Schematics, BOM file contain old HSE clock (incompatible with Ardupilot), functional flight controller version carries ASEMB-24.000MHZ-LC-T HSE clock, not SIT1602-22-33E-26.000000D.
 Both clocks contain same package.
-A simple susbtitution is required.***
+A simple susbtitution is required in BOM.***

 NOTE: the explanation of how to port a custom PCB flight controller to ArduPilot, development of a boards, space analysis and more can be found in the thesis.